rakaly/jomini/README.md

 assert_eq!(actual, expected);
 ```

-## Binary Parsing
+## Binary Deserialization

-Parsing data encoded in the binary format is done in a similar fashion but with a couple extra steps for the caller to supply:
+Deserializing data encoded in the binary format is done in a similar fashion but with a couple extra steps for the caller to supply:

 - How text should be decoded (typically Windows-1252 or UTF-8)
 - How rational (floating point) numbers are decoded